 Daisies can participate in Girl Scout Cookie Program activities and other council-sponsored product programs.

 Daisies are always paired with a volunteer when selling anything.
-They do the asking and deliver the product, but volunteers handle the money and keep them safe.
+They do the asking and deliver the product, but volunteers handle the money and keep girls safe.

 Daisies should be given the opportunity to practice identifying money and counting back change with an adult during each transaction.